NormBirkett/NormBirkett.github.io/_posts/2020-09-12-gogetter_intro_4_what_is_to.md

 These are meant to serve several purposes:

 1. As __documentation-by-example__ to those who are interested in learning how to use Gogetter
-2. As research projects as to how well Gogetter serves __differently-shaped calculations__
+2. As research into how well Gogetter serves __differently-shaped calculations__
 3. As __validations of the syntax__ defined in A1 and A2, to make sure it is adequate for reasonably (but typically) complex projects

-There are a couple of advanced features I want to build early on:
+There are a couple of advanced features I want to build next:

 > __E.__ Gogets with __quantification__, whether universal or existential